nginxinc/nginx-wiki/source/start/topics/recipes/wordpress.rst

     * For wordpress-nginx based sites management, `EasyEngine <https://github.com/rtCamp/easyengine>`_ can be used.
 EasyEngine is collection of shell scripts for Ubuntu.
     * map section can be completed manually for small sites.
 On large multisite network `nginx-helper <https://wordpress.org/plugins/nginx-helper/>`_ wordpress plugin can be used.
-    * Further performance gain is possible by using Nginx's fastcgi_cache.
-When using `fastcgi_cache <http://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_cache>`_, compile nginx with `ngx_cache_purge <https://github.com/FRiCKLE/ngx_cache_purge>`_ module and add a wordpress-plugin which performs automatic cache purge on events e.g. a wordpress post/page is edited.
+    * Further performance gain is possible by using NGINX's fastcgi_cache.
+When using `fastcgi_cache <http://nginx.org/en/docs/http/ngx_http_fastcgi_module.html#fastcgi_cache>`_, compile NGINX with `ngx_cache_purge <https://github.com/FRiCKLE/ngx_cache_purge>`_ module and add a wordpress-plugin which performs automatic cache purge on events e.g. a wordpress post/page is edited.
-    * `Nginx Cache Controller <https://wordpress.org/plugins/nginx-champuru/>`_ WordPress plugin provides some functions of controlling Nginx proxy server cache.
+    * `NGINX Cache Controller <https://wordpress.org/plugins/nginx-champuru/>`_ WordPress plugin provides some functions of controlling NGINX proxy server cache.
-    * `Nginx Mobile Theme <https://wordpress.org/plugins/nginx-mobile-theme/>`_ WordPress plugin allows you to switch theme according to the User Agent on the Nginx reverse proxy.
+    * `NGINX Mobile Theme <https://wordpress.org/plugins/nginx-mobile-theme/>`_ WordPress plugin allows you to switch theme according to the User Agent on the NGINX reverse proxy.